Sennichimae Line

 The Osaka Metro Sennichimae Line (千日前線, Sennichimae-sen) is an underground rapid transit line in Osaka, Japan.
 It is one of the lines of Osaka Metro.
 It links the northwestern district of Fukushima-ku and the southeastern district of Ikuno-ku with the central commercial and entertainment district of Namba.
 The line is paralleled by the underground Kintetsu Namba Line/Hanshin Namba Line connection line in its central section.
 Its official name is Rapid Electric Tramway Line No. 5 (高速電気軌道第5号線), while the Osaka Municipal Transportation Bureau refers to it as Osaka City Rapid Railway Line No. 5 (大阪市高速鉄道第5号線), and in MLIT publications, it is written as Line No. 5 (Sennichimae Line) (5号線（千日前線）).
 Station numbers are indicated by the letter S.

 Platform screen doors are located at all of the stations.
 The first station, Minami-Tatsumi, had them installed on March 14, 2014 and operation started in April.
 The final station, Nodahanshin, had them installed and operating in December.
 All platforms are long enough for eight-car trains however a part of each platform has been blocked off, since only four-car trains are needed to carry the amount of traffic on the line.
 In 2013 the line carried on average 181,238 passengers per day.

 History

+According to the original plans for the Sennichimae Line from 1948 (initially as Line 4A, as it was intended to branch off from the Chūō Line) it was meant to run from the lower bank of the Kanzaki River to Hirano-ku.